realreal07/Grow-A-Garden-Macro/README.md

 - https://www.youtube.com/@VirageRoblox
 - https://discord.gg/WgqDA7TWQ9 - virages macro server if you need help

-[DISCLAIMER] - GREATLY IMPACT BY LAG SPIKES, IF YOU GET FREQUENT LAG SPIKES THE EGGS MAY FAIL SOMETIMES (the macro shouldn't fully break though) SCROLL DOWN FOR MORE INFO
+[DISCLAIMER] - GREATLY IMPACTed BY LAG SPIKES, IF YOU GET FREQUENT LAG SPIKES THE EGGS MAY FAIL SOMETIMES (the macro shouldn't fully break though) SCROLL DOWN FOR MORE INFO

 INSTRUCTIONS: